Women's Economic Empowerment Bill Supported By Ivanka Trump Becomes Law

 Advertisement

 According to Frankel's office, as of today more than one billion women across the world are left out from the formal financial system, which in turn hampers economic growth.
-But research shows that by advancing women's rights and gender equality, we could add between $12 trillion and $28 trillion to the global gross domestic product (GDP) by 2025.
-(The McKinsey Global Institute has said the former scenario would happen if "all countries match the rate of improvement of the fastest-improving country in their region," while the latter ambitiously proposes that "women play an identical role in labor markets to that of men.")
+But research shows that by advancing women's rights and gender equality, we could add between $12 trillion (£9.4 trillion) and $28 trillion (£22 trillion) to the global gross domestic product (GDP) by 2025.
+(According to the McKinsey Global Institute, the former scenario would happen if "all countries match the rate of improvement of the fastest-improving country in their region," while the latter ambitiously proposes that "women play an identical role in labor markets to that of men.")

 Some of the things the WEEE Act will do is mandating the U.S.Agency for International Development (USAID) to direct 50% of its small- and medium-sized enterprise (SME) resources to women-owned ventures; codifying USAID's use of a gender-lens for shaping its policies and activities; requiring the agency tracks progress in women's economic empowerment, from employment and enterprise development to control over their income; among other stipulations.